vincevidallon/cross-country-racing/README.md

 # SENG201 Template Project Overview
 Welcome to the template project for SENG201 which you will transform into your own.
 This README file includes some useful information to help you get started.
-However, we expect that this README becomes your own
+However, we expect that this README becomes your own.

 ## Notes
 Remember you are required to commit your code to the **main** branch of your repository before the deadline.